chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

 migrate-compliance
 =====================================================
-The ``migrate-compliance`` subcommand is used to execute migration of Compliance data, if needed.
+The ``migrate-compliance`` subcommand is used to execute the migration of compliance data for the purpose of synchronising the ``compliance-latest`` elasticsearch index with reporting times-series data, if needed.

+New in Automate 1.7.114

 **Syntax**